aurollan/Embedded_C_STM32F3/readme.md

 ## How is your project build ?
 A readme.md file explains all choices made for each subject/file.
 I tell what I'm doing and why.
-Sometimes (or usually) i add a lot of other sources to read, to go further/deeply.
+Sometimes (or usually) I add a lot of other sources to read, to go further/deeply.
 I won't write everything on this tutorial because there are a lot of good resources on the internet to learn a particular notion.

 ## Is there an order for reading ?
 No. Each little project is independent and can work alone.
 You can cherry pick or mix project if you want to.
 But if it's your only learning material (and I hope it's not) I encourage you to follow the suggested order.

 ## Why there is no picture from documentation in your readme files ?
 Because an essential skill you need in software development is knowing how to RTFM (Read The F__king Manual).
 You HAVE to kno how to find information in your device documentation and how to use it.
 It's important to get conmfortable with the official documentation.
 At the begining it's annoying but then you will find what you need easily.

 ## Something else ?
 If you need more information about a part of this resources, just ask me.